Food-to-go in London - latest trends and developments

 And the theme around the growth of wider Asian and perhaps specifically Korean food is one we’ve witnessed over recent months.
 We’ve been struck by the strengthening Korean food focus at Wasabi and impressed by the recently opened ONGGI Korean food counter at Waitrose King’s Cross.

 Want to join one of our upcoming safaris?
-Book now for our September 15 London safari or our November 12 Dublin safari.
+Book now for one of our upcoming sessions:

 Comments